Presence family

 Read next

-Keep the report optional.
-The app and the family page should still feel like the main next move.
+The family page and the app should still feel like the main next move.